WHAT IS THE framework PLAN?

 Lewisham Council is investing in a masterplan framework – a vision to be developed in collaboration with the community – that maps out how we want the town centre to evolve over the coming decades.

-Masterplanning is about making the connection between buildings, social settings, and their surrounding environments.
-A masterplan is a non statutory document to guide future growth and development.
-It includes analysis, recommendations, and proposals for an area’s population, economy, housing, transportation, community facilities, and land use.
+A framework plan is a non-statutory document to guide future growth and development.
+It includes analysis, recommendations and proposals for an area’s population, economy, housing, transportation, community facilities and land use.
 It is based on public input, planning initiatives, existing development, physical characteristics and social and economic conditions.

-The plan will be both aspirational and deliverable, commercially based, and informed by a thorough understanding of the retail, residential and leisure market in Catford Town Centre.
+The framework plan for Catford will be both aspirational and deliverable, commercially-based, and informed by a thorough understanding of the retail, residential and leisure market in Catford town centre.

 Last spring, the Council launched a tender process to find the very best architects to draw up the masterplan for Catford town centre.
 In July, Studio Egret West with Carl Turner Architects, Civic Engineers and Greengage were commissioned to lead the major initiative.

 Team Catford on behalf of Lewisham Council is supporting the Council’s appointed architect team - Studio Egret West and Carl Turner Architects - with engagement on the framework plan.

 London is strategically planned and the Council’s priorities are partly guided by the London-wide policy context.
 Catford, along with Lewisham and New Cross is identified in the Mayor’s draft New London Plan as an Opportunity and Intensification Area, which means it has scope for growth, regeneration and renewal.
 The Council continues to campaign for the Bakerloo Line Extension to continue through to Catford, further strengthening the case for growth.